swiss-art-research-net/itten-pipeline/README.md

 ```
 task: Available tasks for this project:
 * default:                              Runs the entire pipeline
 * prepare-data-for-mapping:             Prepare the source and OAI data for mapping.
-To include only a subset of the data, use the `--liimit` option.
+To include only a subset of the data, use the `--limit` option.
 To include only records with DOIs, use the `--onlyWithDoi` option.
 * retrieve-data-from-e-manuscripta:     Retrieve the OAI records from from e-manuscripta
 ```